natalieabwoga/UniFlow/README.md

 # UniFlow

-UniFlow is a centralized academic management platform designed to help university students organize courses, assignments, and schedules in one place.
+UniFlow is a centralized academic management platform designed to help university students organize courses, assignments and schedules in one place.

 ## Status
 🚧 In active development